 Nationally, he has held several national leadership positions in organizations focusing on Hospice and Palliative Care.
 Some of these activities include chairman of the Strategic and Coordinating Committee for Membership and Communities at the American Academy of Hospice and Palliative Medicine (AAHPM) and National Physician Section Leader for the National Council of Hospice and Palliative Professionals at the National Hospice and Palliative Care Organization (NHPCO).
 He served on the board of directors for the Community Health Accreditation Program (CHAP).
 And most recently, he a completed his as a Palliative Director for the Board of Directors for NHPCO.
 He was most recently elected to the Advisory Board for Global Partners In Care.

-In 2006, Dr. Maison was elected a fellow of the American Academy of Hospice and Palliative Medicine, one of approximately 200 physicians with this distinction nationwide.
-And in 2013, he was nominated by the AAHPM as a Visionary in the fields of Hospice and Palliative Care.
+In 2006, Dr. Maison was elected a fellow of the American Academy of Hospice and Palliative Medicine and in 2013, he was nominated by the AAHPM as a Visionary in the fields of Hospice and Palliative Care.